esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 # Setting the Stage for Accessibility

-TODO: Add table of contents with links.
+TODO: Add table of contents with links to each lesson.

 ## Lesson 1 - What is Digital Accessibility?